wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

     </tr>
     <tr>
     <td>Triggers</td>
-    <td>The set of alert state changes that should trigger the webhook:
+    <td>A set of one or more <a href="alerts_states_lifecycle.html">alert state changes</a> that trigger the webhook.
+The options are:
     <ul>
     <li>Alert Opened - When the alert is opened (fired).</li>
-    <li>Alert Status Updated - When the status of an already open/firing alert changes, e.g. a new application/source meets the alert condition and joins the set.</li>
+    <li>Alert Status Updated - When the status of an open alert changes.
+For example, a new source satisfies the alert condition and joins the set of affected sources.</li>
     <li>Alert Resolved - When the alert is resolved.</li>
     <li>Alert Affected by Maintenance Window - When the alert is affected by a maintenance window.</li>
     <li>Alert Snoozed - When the alert is snoozed.</li>
-    <li>Alert Has No Data - When the series is not reporting data.</li>
+    <li>Alert Has No Data - When the series referenced in the alert condition is not reporting data.</li>
-    <li>Alert Has No Data Resolved - When the series has started reporting data after having no data.</li>
+    <li>Alert Has No Data Resolved - When the series referenced in the alert condition has started reporting data after having no data.</li>
-    <li>Alert Entered Maintenance From No Data - When the series is not reporting data and is affected by a  maintenance window.</li>
+    <li>Alert Entered Maintenance From No Data - When the series referenced in the alert condition is not reporting data and is affected by a  maintenance window.</li>
     </ul>
     </td>
     </tr>